Fliplets is an optional pre-VET resource for students to develop some basic Hospitality knowledge before introducing this online resource.

 When working in the Tourism and Hospitality industry telephone messages may need to be taken for bookings, room service and from suppliers.
 Messages need to be concise and correct.

-Listen to the telephone conversation and complete the Room Service Request Form.
+Listen to the phone conversation and complete the booking form below.

 Successful workplace teams are based on a shared understanding, ground rules and commitment.
 As commitment develops team members become more involved and take ownership for the team's success.
 Effective teams function on the strength and skills of all team members.